 Our work to the east, creating a huge new railway junction at Bermondsey, and to the west, delivering a new viaduct above Borough Market, has reduced the time your train has to wait for platforms to clear, improving reliability and cutting delays.

 The Bermondsey Dive Under is a new railway junction that enables each train service to have its own dedicated line into London Bridge station.
 Previously this historic section of track, which dated back over 150 years, featured some of the most complex track layouts around – contributing to delays in and out of the station.

-From 2018, the new junction will allow Southeastern trains travelling from Kent to ‘dive under’ the Sussex lines used by Southern and Thameslink trains, relieving the bottleneck of trains and improving the travel experience for millions of passengers travelling to and through the landmark new station.
+The new junction allows Southeastern trains travelling from Kent to ‘dive under’ the Sussex lines used by Southern and Thameslink trains.
+This relieves the bottleneck in this area and enables more reliable journeys for millions of passengers travelling to and through London Bridge.